joshbegley/nyt-latest/README.md

 **Powell Says Rates Are Headed Higher, Even as Ukraine Poses Uncertainty**\
-`Federal Reserve Chair Jerome Powell said the central bank is likely to raise rates at its meeting this month, even with geopolitical upheaval.`\
+`The Federal Reserve chair said the central bank was likely to raise interest rates at its meeting this month, even with geopolitical upheaval.`\
 https://nytimes.com/2022/03/02/business/jerome-powell-interest-rates.html?searchResultPosition=1

 **Amelia Earhart’s Helmet Sells for $825,000**\